 During World War II, medical, scientific, and technological research came on in leaps and bounds.
 Our predecessor, the General Post Office (GPO), played a huge part in the advances in the development of radio, sound recording, and code breaking equipment – including the Colossus machines, famously used at Bletchley Park.

-This work was recorded in a diary by WG Radley, Assistant Staff Engineer - dating from the outbreak of the war, right up to the end.
+This work was recorded in a diary by WG Radley, Director of the Research Branch - dating from the outbreak of the war, right up to the end.
 It notes the advancements, breakthroughs, and successes of the research, and in the implementation of the equipment built at Dollis Hill, north London.
 It casts new light - and reveals more detail - on the huge amount of research achieved by the GPO Engineering Department’s Research Branch during the war.

-The diary was formally declassified in 2019 (apart from a few short passages which remain closed), transferred to the BT archives, and is now ready for researchers, teachers, and history enthusiasts alike to get their teeth into.
+The diary was formally declassified in 2019 (apart from a few short passages which remain closed), transferred to the BT Group Archives, and is now ready for researchers, teachers, and history enthusiasts alike to get their teeth into.